-Statement of Compliance - These financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS[®] Accounting Standards).
+Statement of Compliance - These interim financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS[®] Accounting Standards) and as applicable to the preparation of interim financial statements, including IAS 34 - Interim Financial Reporting.
 The accounting policies set out below have been applied consistently unless otherwise stated.